monuelo/cast-sh/README.md

 # cast-sh

-A instance of your in your browser
+An adorable instance of your terminal in your browser

 ## Prerequisites